aleksre/arcade-cards/privacy.md

 **What are my opt-out rights?**

 You can stop all collection of information by the Application easily by disabling network access on your device (such as enabling Flight Mode).
-The Application is still usable in this mode, only the Access Code (for Amusement IC cards) will not be displayed.
+The Application is still usable in this mode, only Amusement IC access codes will not be displayed.

 **Security**